Connect to Wi-Fi Directly from PiStorms!

 Before you start, make sure you know the network details.
 You will need the network name (SSID) and a secret passcode if the connection is secured.

-First, insert the Wi-Fi dongle into one of the USB ports (Raspberry Pi 3 already has Wi-Fi built in) and run the “WiFi_Setup” program.
+First, run the “WiFi_Setup” program.
 You will see a list of available networks.
 A closed lock means that the network is secured while an open lock signifies an open network.

 At the top of the screen, you will either see a “Not Connected” or “Connected to:” message depending on the state of your connection.